Addiction Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Addiction Dog Food is a vegetable-based kibble using a moderate amount of novel meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Excluding the Zen recipe, Addiction is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Those looking for a wet food from the same company may wish to visit our review of Addiction canned dog food.